Benchmarking Generation and Evaluation Capabilities of Large Language Models for Instruction Controllable Summarization: Conclusions

 \section{Conclusions}

 In this work, we benchmarked large language models for instruction controllable summary generation and evaluation, and presented a new benchmark dataset, \dataset.
 We found that several LLMs have already shown promising performance in generating ins-controllable summaries.
-However, they lack robust holistic capabilities for this task since they still make a considerable amount of errors in their summaries and they can not reliability evaluate the different candidate summaries for the same data example.
-Furthermore, we notice large gaps between the performance of different generations of LLMs on both ins-controllable summary generation and evaluation, suggesting its higher complexity compared with the generic summarization task.
-As we believe our proposed ins-controllable summarization setting is more realistic and can provide better usability, we call for future work along this direction to make the text summarization systems more reliable and beneficial to the actual users.
+However, they lack robust holistic capabilities for this task since they still make a considerable amount of errors in their summaries and they can not reliability evaluate different candidate summaries.
+Furthermore, we notice large gaps between the performance of different generations of LLMs on both ins-controllable summary generation and evaluation.
+As we believe our proposed ins-controllable summarization setting is more realistic and can provide better usability, we call for future work along this direction to make the text summarization systems more beneficial to the actual users.